pingcap/docs-cn/placement-rules-in-sql.md

 * Dumpling does not support dumping placement policies.
 See [issue #29371](https://github.com/pingcap/tidb/issues/29371).
 * TiDB tools, including Backup & Restore (BR), TiCDC, TiDB Lightning, and TiDB Data Migration (DM), do not yet support placement rules.
 * Temporary tables do not support placement options (either via direct placement or placement policies).
-* Syntactic sugar rules exist for setting `PRIMARY_REGION` and `REGIONS`, but in future we plan to add varieties for `PRIMARY_RACK`, `PRIMARY_ZONE` and `PRIMARY_HOST`.
-See [issue #18030](https://github.com/pingcap/tidb/issues/18030)
+* Syntactic sugar rules are permitted for setting `PRIMARY_REGION` and `REGIONS`.
+In the future, we plan to add varieties for `PRIMARY_RACK`, `PRIMARY_ZONE`, and `PRIMARY_HOST`.
+See [issue #18030](https://github.com/pingcap/tidb/issues/18030).
 * TiFlash learners are not configurable through Placement Rules syntax.
 * Placement rules only ensure that data at rest resides on the correct TiKV store.
-The rules do not guarantee that data in transit (via either user-queries or internal operations) only occurs in a specific region.
+The rules do not guarantee that data in transit (via either user queries or internal operations) only occurs in a specific region.